drgg62086/luna/README.md

 **All it takes is to attract enough people to participate in painting activities and attract a large number of current luna owners to bid for the NFT, and Luna can be burning in a short period of time,Without incurring too much external cost**

+**and there is a special detail:The casting process of NFT is automatic, and the nft generated in this way, does not belong to anyone in the first place**

 ## note2: